seddonym/seddonym.github.io/_posts/2019-07-01-ioc-techniques.md

 ## Technique Three: Monkey Patching

+Our final technique, *Monkey Patching*, is very different to the others, as it doesn't use the Inversion of Control pattern described above.
-Our final technique is *Monkey Patching*: dynamically manipulating code from outside.
-This is usually unwise, but I'm including it for completeness.
+It's also usually unwise, but I'm including it for completeness.

 If our ``hello_world`` function doesn't implement any hooks for injecting its output function, we *could* monkey patch the built in ``print`` function with something different: